contrast-zone/t-rewriter.js/readme.md

 [Logic](https://en.wikipedia.org/wiki/Logic) is the systematic study of the form of valid inference, and the most general laws of truth.
 A valid inference is one where there is a specific relation of logical support between the assumptions of the inference and its conclusion.
 In ordinary discourse, inferences may be signified by words such as therefore, thus, hence, ergo, and so on.

 What do we get by introducing logic to parsing?
 Logic provides us with methods to extract all the knowledge implicitly contained in a set of assumptions.
 It allows us to keep our assumptions in normalized compact form, and to extract information we need about them on demand.
 In this section we will show how to turn a kind of logic expressions into parsing grammar definitions.
 We will use some of well known methods of logic conversion to [conjunctive normal form](https://en.wikipedia.org/wiki/Conjunctive_normal_form) and *sequential normal form*.
 Then we will show how to process conjunctive normal forms by abduction analog of the well known [logic resolution](https://en.wikipedia.org/wiki/Resolution_(logic)) to produce the implicitly contained knowledge.
-Finally, we will realize that this knowledge is, in our case, composed of grammar rules compatible with an extension of v-parser, ready to syntactically analyze any portion of texts written in formal languages defined in our new syntactic logic system.
+Finally, we will realize that this knowledge is, in our case, composed of grammar rules compatible with an extension of V-Parser, ready to syntactically analyze any portion of texts written in formal languages defined in our new syntactic logic system.

-#### 2.2.1. conversion between conjunctive and disjunctive normal form
+#### 2.2.1. conversion between conjunctive and disjunctive normal forms

 [Conjunctive](https://en.wikipedia.org/wiki/Conjunctive_normal_form) and [disjunctive](https://en.wikipedia.org/wiki/Disjunctive_normal_form) normal forms (CNF and DNF) take a special place in logic, as they reveal some properties of formulas that would be otherwise harder to conclude.
 Every logic formula can be converted either to conjunctive, either to disjunctive normal form using [double negative law](https://en.wikipedia.org/wiki/Double_negation#Double_negative_elimination), [De Morgan's laws](https://en.wikipedia.org/wiki/De_Morgan%27s_laws) and [distributive law](https://en.wikipedia.org/wiki/Distributive_property).